NeLLi-team/symcla/README.md

 ### 🧐 Interpretation of results:
 - `completeness_UNI56`: The percentage of 56 universal bacterial and archaeal marker genes found in the genome.
 We do not advise to trust any results <50%.
 Confidence in symbiont prediction increases with UNI56 completeness.
 - `features_gt01`: Number of features found with a bitscore greater than 0.
-Confidence in symbiont prediction increases with more featured found.
+Confidence in symbiont prediction increases with more features found.
 - `features_ge20`: Number of features found with a bitscore greater or equal than 20.
-Confidence in symbiont prediction increases with more featured found.
+Confidence in symbiont prediction increases with more features found.
 - `features_ge100`: Number of features found with a bitscore greater or equal than 100.
-Confidence in symbiont prediction increases with more featured found.
+Confidence in symbiont prediction increases with more features found.
 - `symcla_score`: after adjusting the classification thresholds based on thousands of experiments, we recommend the following values:
   - `symcla_score <= 0.42`: Free-living
   - `0.42 < symcla_score < 1.21`: Symbiont;Host-associated